scarletbright/avalanche-docs/docs/v1.0/en/tutorials/non-fungible-token-pt-1.md

 ## Confirm newly created NFT Mint Output

 NFT outputs don&rsquo;t show up in calls to `avm.getBalance` or `avn.getAllBalances`.
 To see your NFTs you have to call `avm.getUTXOs` and then parse the utxo to check for the type ID.
-NFT Mint Outputs have a type id of `00 00 00 0a` in hexidecimal or `10` in decimal and NFT Transfer Outputs have a type id of `00 00 00 0b` hexdecimal or `11` in decimal.
+NFT Mint Outputs have a type id of `00 00 00 0a` in hexidecimal or `10` in decimal and NFT Transfer Outputs have a type id of `00 00 00 0b` in hexdecimal or `11` in decimal.

+### Method

+* `avm.getUTXOs`

+### Parameters

+* `addresses` are the addresses to fetch UTXO for.
+* `limit` is the address any change will be sent to.
+If omitted, change is sent to one of the addresses controlled by the user.

+### Response

+* `numFetched` is the total number of UTXOs in the response.
+* `utxos` is an array of CB58 encoded strings.
+* `endIndex` This method supports pagination. `endIndex` denotes the last UTXO returned.

 ```json
 curl -X POST --data '{